golemfactory/yapapi-service-manager/README.md

 ## Known issues

-1. If a service is created when all providers are busy, it should start when any provider ends the current job and becomes available, but it never starts.
+1. If a new service is requested (i.e. an instance of ServiceWrapper is created) when all providers are busy, it should start when any provider ends the current job and becomes available, but it never starts.
 2. If the service fails to start (for whatever reason - e.g. bug in `start()` method), `ServiceWrapper` will forever stay `started`, but not working.
 3. If the provider terminates the agreement (again, for whatever reason - e.g. because our budget runs out and we stop accepting invoices), this information is not propagated & we are left with a `running` service that is not working.